mmezhov/ml_picks/README.md

     train_dir='my_baseline_model'
 )
 ```
-2 step v1 - import and use catboost build in visualizer (`!works not in all cases`):
+2 step v1 - import and use catboost build in visualizer (`!doesn't work in all cases`):
 ```python
 from catboost import MetricVisualizer